Coalpha/dotfiles/install.md

-# apt
+# This is a list of things that I should install if I bean my computer
-clang
+- clang
-ffmpeg
+- ffmpeg
-gcc
+- gcc
-haskell-platform
+- haskell-platform
-openjdk-11-jdk-headless
+- openjdk-11-jdk-headless
-crystal
+- crystal
-dotnet
+- dotnet
-radare2 or IDA Pro
+- radare2 or IDA Pro
-haxe
+- haxe
-julia
+- julia
-d
+- d
-nim
+- nim

-# non apt
-nvm
+- nvm

-# node
-eslint
+- eslint
-ytdl
+- ytdl